cathydutton/cathydutton.github.io/_portfolio/2018-01-01-waste-tracking.md

 over 40 million tonnes of waste produced each year
 23 million paper doc notes each year

 A cross-government collaborative team recently started a discovery looking at how waste movements are tracked across the UK.
 The team is keen to hear from regulators and businesses, to find out more about their needs.
-In this post I’ll explain what the discovery is all about, and how to contact the team if you’re interested in taking part in the research.
+Sepa, NIEA, DEFRA and NRW.

 <h2 class="heading">My role</h2>